tianyuG/celestial-garden/README.md

 ## Usage

 Ensure the data within [`hwconf.h`](main/hwconf.h) matches the hardware that will be used, ensure all prerequisites have been met, then upload [`main.ino`](main/main.ino) to the Arduino hardware using Arduino IDE.

+### Over-the-Air (OTA) Firmware Update

+_This is currently an experimental feature and can be disabled by unset the `ENABLE_OTA` macro._

+This can be done on a computer that is directly connected to the switch.
+Wait until Arduino is fully boot up (when the lightstrip turns all white), and select the correct Arduino board in _Tools > Port_.
+In addition to normal Serial ports section (if one is connected), there will be a Network ports section.
+Select the correct board and upload firmware.
+If you have difficulties identifying the board, you can use the [`/pod[ID]/ident` OSC Message](OSC_MESSAGES.md#r-message-identifying-a-particular-pod).

 ## Terminologies